sstockard/sstockard.github.io/index.md

 **Current Work:**

 I am a detail-oriented, motivated, and results-driven Data Analyst at Nationwide Insurance.
 My role involves in depth processing and analysis of Telematics data.
 I use various SQL dialects to build and execute complex queries, and utilize R for process automation, data wrangling, and data visualization.
-In additional, I use Tableau to display and communicate data in a concise, interactive dashboard format.
+In addition, I use Tableau and Excel to display and communicate data in a concise, interactive format.

 **Previous Experience:**